basktballer/toy-robot-simulator/README.md

 - Create table component with grid data structure
 - Create an function that populates / updates the grid
 - Connect state updates to UI and keyboard events

-### Assumptions:
-- Robot should default to rotate right if opposite direction selected for rotation (only possible with keyboard)
-- API should take in current robot id from the app, instead of knowing to move the latest.
-Improves query latency

 ### Future Improvements
 - Use OOO / Class based architecture to improve SwaggerDocs